The Best Places In Sydney To Treat Mum To A Meal This Mother's Day 2019

 If you can’t remember the last time went out for a long Sunday lunch then there’s no better time to splurge than Mother’s Day!
 You can’t go wrong with any of our favourite family friendly pubs around Sydney.
 With plenty of room for prams and active children, play areas, kids menus and activity packs and cheap, hearty meals, our list contains some top spots for hungry mums and dads with little ones in tow.

-If views are what you’re after, book a table at 360 Bar and Dining for revolving views of Sydney over a 4-course set menu for mum ($99/adult, $40 a head for kids 3-12).
-There'll be a complimentary glass of champas for mum, and the special menu features goodies like Sydney Rock Oysters with Gin & Tonic Foam, and Honey Soy Glazed Beef Shortrib.
+If views are what you’re after, book a table at 360 Bar and Dining for revolving views of Sydney over a 4-course set menu for mum ($110/adult, $50 a head for kids 3-12).
+There'll be a complimentary glass of champas for mum, and the special menu features goodies like Sydney Rock Oysters with a passionfruit foam and a slow roast rangers valley sirloin served with pancetta, dutch carrots and tarragon.
+Mouths officially watering over here!

 For something a little lighter on the wallet, go to town at the Sydney Tower Buffet (above) with the 55+ different dishes!
-You'll find Chinese, Italian, and everything in between at $65/adult and $27.50/child aged 3-12; the price includes a Sydney Tower Lift Pass for some extra explorer family fun on the day!
+You'll find Chinese, Italian, and everything in between at $99/adult and $35/child aged 3-12; the price includes an unlimited buffet lunch with specials, a glass of sparkling for Mum and a balloon entertainer for the kids.
+Bottoms up!

 Prefer to be out and about in nature?
 Head to one of these beautiful gardens to take in the splendour of Autumn colours – check for lunch availability at cafes in the area, or just use the lush grounds for a homemade picnic.